RGruber04/chess-data-pipeline/README.md

 ![Worst openings](screenshots/ml-worst-openings.png)

-Interestingly, the Italian Game (Giuoco Piano) — which I would have called my best opening — ranked 7th.
+Interestingly, the Italian Game (Giuoco Piano), which I would have called my best opening, ranked 7th.
 The model suggests my results in it are partly explained by playing it against weaker opponents, rather than the opening itself being inherently strong for me.
 That said, with small sample sizes per opening variation, these rankings are directional rather than definitive.

 ---